Spin welding of polymers: Part removal

 After weld solidification, parts are removed and any required post processing is conducted to remove the flash.
-Step 4 normally takes 2 to 5 seconds to complete.
+This normally takes 2 to 5 seconds to complete.

 Joint design

 When designing a weld joint, multiple factors are considered.
 Some examples of those factors include: desired weld strength, geometry of the parts, material being welded, cosmetic of the joint, whether post processing is an option or not.
 It is important to balance all of these factors to achieve the optimal final part.

 In spin welding the most consistent variable is that at least one of the parts needs to be circular for this process to be effective.
 The simplest joint design in most processes, spin welding included, is a butt joint.
 This can be used when final part flash is acceptable, this is because there will always be internal flash as well as external flash.
 A separate process will need to be conducted to remove said flash, and often time the internal flash will be impossible to remove.
 Due to this, alternative geometries can be used that incorporate flash traps.

 Other joints often utilize self-centering geometries such as angled faces, which act as pre-weld sites, and also increase the overall welding area of the joint.
-Also of note is the fact that when using this form of weld joint a flash trap will be difficult to utilize.
+However, when using this form of weld joint a flash trap will be difficult to utilize.

 Heat generation

 Spin welding utilizes internal heat generation which is created from friction between the two parts being welded.
-In its simplest form spin welding utilizes three input parameters to vary the welding process.
+In its simplest form spin welding utilizes three main input parameters to vary the welding process.
 These three parameters can be varied to change the heat generation rate as well.
 Parameters include: weld RPM, weld pressure, and weld time.
-Alternatively, other factors such as cooing time, displacement, and braking speed are possible parameters that can be altered depending on the system.
+Depending on the system, other parameters such as cooling time, displacement, and braking speed can also be altered.